Florida Automobile Insurance Law

-Collision Coverage which covers your car if it is damaged in an accident, regardless of fault;
+- Collision Coverage which covers your car if it is damaged in an accident, regardless of fault;

-Bodily Injury Liability Coverage which applies if you have the misfortune of injuring someone in an accident; and
+- Bodily Injury Liability Coverage which applies if you have the misfortune of injuring someone in an accident; and

-Uninsured or Underinsured Motorist Coverage which applies if you are injured by an uninsured or underinsured motorist.
+- Uninsured or Underinsured Motorist Coverage which applies if you are injured by an uninsured or underinsured motorist.

 Remember, Florida law does not require Bodily Injury liability protection.
 The effect of this is that there are many drivers operating vehicles in the State of Florida that do not have any Bodily Injury liability coverage whatsoever.
-If one of these uninsured motorists causes a collision which results in injuries, then unless you have Uninsured or Under Insured Motorist coverage, you will not be able to recover any damages for your injuries other than medical expenses and lost wages under PIP.
+If one of these uninsured motorists causes a collision which results in injuries, then unless you have Uninsured or Under Insured Motorist coverage, you will not be able to recover any damages from an insurance carrier for your injuries other than medical expenses and lost wages under your PIP.
 This is the case regardless of how severe the injuries may be.
 Nearly one-third of all cars on the road have NO Bodily Injury Liability coverage!

-The standard Uninsured-Under Insured Motorist policy usually provides coverage to the named insured, their spouse, and all relatives residing in the named insured's household.
+The standard UM-UIM policy usually provides coverage to the named insured, their spouse, and all relatives residing in the named insured's household.
 The policies also usually provide coverage to any other person who is occupying the named insured's vehicle at the time of the collision.
 The effect of this is that if you purchase Uninsured or Under Insured Motorist coverage, you will provide coverage not only for yourself, but for members of your family and any passengers that may be in your vehicle.
 The UM-UIM coverage follows the person rather than the vehicle.
 What this means is that if the insured person is injured anywhere by an uninsured motor vehicle, then his own UM coverage will apply and compensate him for damages as long as he meets the legal requirements for recovery.
 This includes persons who are injured while pedestrians, occupants of someone else's vehicle that does not have UM coverage, or while on a bicycle or in some cases on a motorcycle.

 You should first determine how many vehicles you have on the policy.
 The reason for this is that there are two types of UM-UIM coverage, "stacked" coverage and "non-stacked."
-A person who purchases UM-UIM is entitled to "stack" or add together the combined UM coverages of his/her policy in order to determine the total amount of coverage available.
-For example, if a person owns two automobiles each with $25,000 per person/$50,000 per accident UM limits, he/she will have $50,000 per person/$100,000 per accident available for the collision.
-A party has the right to stack all of his own UM coverages as well as the UM coverages of all of the cars owned by resident relatives of his/her household.
+A person who purchases UM-UIM is entitled to "stack" or add together the combined UM-UIM coverages of his/her policy in order to determine the total amount of coverage available.
+For example, if a person owns two automobiles each with $25,000 per person/$50,000 per accident UM-UIM limits, he/she will have $50,000 per person/$100,000 per accident available for the collision.
+A party has the right to stack all of his own UM coverages as well as the UM-UIM coverages of all of the cars owned by resident relatives of his/her household.